 While some lenders charge a processing fee for home loans, some do not.
-Usually, the processing fees start with 0.5% of the loan amount Up to 7% in some cases.
+Usually, the processing fees start with 0.5% of the loan amount and goes Up to 7% in some cases.
 Bajaj Finserv offers competitive home loan interest rates along with low processing fees.
 When it comes to home loan interest rates, you should always compare and work out your monthly repayment using a housing loan EMI calculator.

 Types of other home loan charges and fees

 Apart from processing fees, lenders levy other charges too.
 They include the following.

 1. Fees on account of external opinion: Lenders conduct a technical and legal assessment of the property while processing a home loan application.
 The lending institution charges a flat fee in this case, which the borrower is required to pay.
 These fees are directly payable to the advocate or technical valuer based on the nature of assistance.